Wizards return to their disjointed ways, and their misery in San Antonio continues

 Davis Bertans is clearly still getting his bearings after missing 10 games with a sprained left ankle.
 The forward went 0 for 4 from the field, including 0 for 3 from three-point range, and looked a half-step slow on defense.
 The Wizards could have used a hot shooter off the bench during the Spurs’ third-quarter tirade, but Bertans was cold.

-The Latvian is 1 for 22 from the floor since returning from his injury Wednesday in New Orleans.
+The Latvian is 1 for 22 from the floor since returning Wednesday in New Orleans.

 Harrell and the fan